skyshab/rootstrap/README.md

   Styles for customizer settings can be created cleanly within PHP, organized by screen, and stored in a variable or echoed out when needed.
 Each style can be associated with a Screen, and all styles of each screen will be output together in a single media query.
+There is also a javascript api for controlling responsive styles in the customize preview.

 * Customizer defaults